The Best & Worst Foods for Your Joints

 Matcha is that bright-green powder that you've likely seen whisked into tea or lattes, or cooked into baked goods.
 It's simply a version of powdered green tea, but one that contains more of a key antioxidant-EGCG or epigallocatechin-3-gallate-than a steaming cup of green tea.
 EGCG has anti-inflammatory powers, and studies have found that it can help prevent bone and cartilage destruction.
 If you can't find matcha (look for it at specialty stores or online), or its flavor is too potent for you, brew yourself some green tea—it's still a great source of EGCG.

 Eating sugar, and particularly drinking sugar-sweetened beverages, can trigger inflammation.
 Additionally, sugar-sweetened soda and sugary desserts were the two items that people with rheumatoid arthritis said worsened their symptoms, according to a study published in the journal Arthritis Care & Research.
-How much added sugar Americans are eating is on the decline, but it's still higher than what the American Heart Association recommends—and that's no more than 6 teaspoons per day for women (25 grams) and 9 for men (36 grams)
+How much added sugar Americans are eating is on the decline, but it's still higher than what the American Heart Association recommends—and that's no more than 6 teaspoons per day for women (25 grams) and 9 for men (36 grams).
+Instead, go for sweet treats that are naturally sweet, without added sugar.

 If you have an inflammatory joint disease, you're at a higher risk of developing cardiovascular disease than the general population.
 Cutting back on the saturated fat in your diet can help.
 Better yet, replace the saturated fat in your diet with unsaturated fat, and you could lower your risk of developing cardiovascular disease by about 30 percent, per the American Heart Association and a position paper published in the journal Circulation.
 Try this: Limit foods like red and processed meats and full-fat dairy, and swap out items like butter and coconut oil for vegetable oils like grapeseed, corn, soybean and olive oils.
 Here's another reason to eat more unsaturated fats: research from the Nurses' Health Study shows that people who regularly consumed the kind of unsaturated fats you get from vegetable oils had a lower risk of developing psoriatic arthritis.